openvinotoolkit/open_model_zoo/CONTRIBUTING.md

-# How to contribute to OMZ
+# How to contribute model to Open Model Zoo

-From this document you will know how to contribute your model to OpenVINO&trade; Open Model Zoo.
-Almost any model from supported frameworks (see list below) can be added.
-It could be done in few simple steps.
+From this document you will learn how to contribute your model to OpenVINO&trade; Open Model Zoo (OMZ).
+It could be done in few steps.

 1. [Model location](#model-location)
 2. [Model conversion](#model-conversion)